 English II Pre AP - (1 credit) Summer reading is required.

-10th Grade Prerequisite: Successful completion of Pre-AP English II and/or Teacher Recommendation
+10th Grade Prerequisite: See Pre AP or Advanced Placement on page 12.

-English 10 Pre-AP is recommended for a sophomore who is planning to take the Dual Credit Course of study in English III and IV.
+English 10 Pre-AP is recommended for a sophomore who is planning to take the Advanced Placement Course of study in English III and IV.
 The course will require intensive study of both literature and language to prepare the serious student for advanced studies.
 Students may be required to purchase or obtain outside novels for use in this class.

-English III - (1 credit) Prerequisite: English II
+English III - (1 credit)

+Prerequisite: English II

 English III refines the above basic skills learned in English I and II in the framework of American literature.
-Writing will focus on literary analysis, research and preparation for the writing component on the College Entrance Exams.
+Writing will focus on literary analysis, research and preparation for the writing component on the Exit Level TAKS and College Entrance Exams.

-English III Dual Credit-(1 credit) 11th Grade Prerequisite: Pre-AP English II (Teacher Rec.) and students must meet TSI requirements.
+English III Dual Credit-(1 credit) 11th Grade Prerequisite: English II and students must meet TSI requirements.